IBM/SpectrumScaleTools/ece_network_readiness/README.md

 This software comes with absolutely no warranty of any kind.
 Use it at your own risk

 NOTE: The bandwidth numbers shown in this tool are for a very specific test.
 It is not a storage benchmark.
-They do not necessarily reflect that numbers you would see with Spectrum Scale and your particular workload
+They do not necessarily reflect that numbers you would see with IBM Storage Scale and your particular workload

 Do you want to continue? (y/n): y
 ```